Mahmud Abdul Matin Bhuiyan

 Mahmud Abdul Matin Bhuiyan is an academic.
-He is the current vice-chancellor of Chittagong University of Engineering & Technology.
+He is the former vice-chancellor of Chittagong University of Engineering & Technology.

 Early life

-Bhuiyan completed his Bachelor’s degree from the Bangladesh Institute of Technology, Chittagong.
-He pursued a Master’s degree from University of Technology Malaysia and later earned his Ph.D. from the National University of Malaysia.
+Bhuiyan completed his bachelor's degree in Electrical Engineering from the Bangladesh Institute of Technology, Chittagong.
+He pursued a master's degree from University of Technology Malaysia and later earned his Ph.D. from the National University of Malaysia.

 Career

-Bhuiyan began his academic career in October 1996 as a Lecturer in the Department of Electrical and Electronic Engineering at CUET.
-Over the years, he progressed through various academic ranks and was promoted to Professor in June 2013.
+Bhuiyan began his academic career in October 1996 as a lecturer in the Department of Electrical and Electronic Engineering at CUET.
+Over the years, he progressed through various academic ranks and was promoted to professor in June 2013.

-On 30 October 2024, Bhuiyan was appointed as the 6th Vice-Chancellor of CUET.
+On 30 October 2024, Bhuiyan was appointed as the 6th vice-chancellor of CUET.
 His appointment was announced through a notification issued by the Secondary and Higher Education Division of the Ministry of Education.
-Prior to his appointment as Vice-Chancellor, he served as the Head of the Department of Nuclear Engineering at CUET.
+Prior to his appointment as vice-chancellor, he served as the head of the Department of Nuclear Engineering at CUET.

+Controversy

+In 2026, allegations of serious irregularities and nepotism were raised against Mahmud Abdul Matin Bhuiya in the teacher recruitment process.
+It was alleged that, in an attempt to secure a university teaching position for his daughter, he deliberately and tactfully excluded the candidate who had secured first place on the merit list.